ww-stas/yaml-to-object-mapper/README.md

 # Yaml to Object Mapper

-The mapper allows you to easily map yaml to PHP objects with validation and custom variables processing
+The mapper allows you to easily map yaml to PHP objects with validation and custom variables processing.
 This mapper works with php 8 attributes which uses for describing mapping or/and validation rules for exact fields

 ## Installation

-## Simple usage
+## Basic usage
 We have a simple `config.yml` file
 ```yaml
 name: object mapper